Documentation Index

 Secrets Management

-Configuring AWS Secrets Manager
+Option 2 — AWS Secrets Manager (Optional)

-Configure Pod Identity either via EKS Pod Identity or IRSA to assume an IAM role in your AWS account.
+If you prefer to use AWS Secrets Manager, configure Pod Identity either via EKS Pod Identity or IRSA to assume an IAM role in your AWS account.
 TheserviceAccount name is ingestion by default.

 Required IAM permissions: